brikdigital/craft-ckeditor-variables/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Rich variables”.
+Go to the Plugin Store in your project’s Control Panel and search for “CKEditor variables”.
 Then press “Install”.

 #### With Composer